exchangegroup/braintree-framework-builder/README.md

 @end
 ```

 * Run the app.
-If it runs it means that our Braintree SDK integration is working correctly.
+If it runs it means that your Braintree SDK integration is working correctly.

 ### Use Braintree SDK in a Swift app